Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 1. [Book an appointment](/out/appointment-abmeldung) for *Abmeldung einer Wohnung*.
 You can choose any *[[Bürgeramt]]* in Berlin.
 Sometimes, there are no appointments available.
 Check again every few minutes, and you will find one.
 2. Fill the [*Abmeldung* form](/docs/abmeldung)
 3. Go to your appointment.
+Bring:
-Bring the *Abmeldung* form with you.
+    - The filled *Abmeldung* form
+    - Your passport or national ID
+    - If you deregister late, a proof of your move-out date[^22]

 You can do it alone, even if you don't speak German.
 It takes around 10 minutes.

 {% include "blocks/appointmentLink/_abmeldung.html" %}